 As the new year arrives, so should a flurry of homes that have been waiting out the traditionally slow holiday season.
 If your home is one of them, I hope you took advantage of the last thirty days to get your home ready to sell.

-But, if you are just now starting to plan to put your home on the market, then bank-in thirty days to get it ready for a fickle marketplace where picky buyers are looking for a well priced, well appointed and cared-for home.
-Here are some tips that I have given some Vienna Virginia home sellers over the past thirty days.
+But, if you are just now starting to plan to put your home on the market in 2016, then bank-in thirty days to get it ready for a fickle marketplace where picky buyers are looking for a well priced, well appointed and cared-for home.
+Here are some tips that I have given some Vienna Virginia home sellers over the years.

 Here are some smart ideas to help get you started…

 - Start thinking like a Home Shopper: Take a look at homes for sale in your community (or where you would really like to live) using the Internet, and carefully take the time to look at the photos.
 Compare one house to another and consider which one you would buy, if you were buying.
 Maybe you should see what apps home shoppers are using right now, click here.

 - Put together a list of projects: Project lists are never final but you should be able to list ten things that need changing, finishing, or well cleaned.

 - The Big Purge: You are not alone in you accumulation of “stuff”, but Home Shoppers don’t want to see the stuff that you haven’t used in the past six months.
 Box it up, sell it on Craig’s List, rent a storage space or donate it to charity – but let it go.